ManOfDiamond/Beginners-guide-to-GNU-Linux/README.md

 it successfully, and you cannot run it on just about any low-end system.
 One major advantage of using GNU/Linux instead of Windows is customization.
-If you like tweaking your system’s looks, GNU/Linux is simply perfect for you.ter 2: Why should I use GNU/Linux
+If you like tweaking your system’s looks, GNU/Linux is simply perfect for you.
 ## Chapter 3: Desktop Environments
 You can customise nearly every inch of your GNU/Linux installation to fit your liking, and it starts with choosing the right desktop